FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 export function getRulesForProjects() {
   let projectRules: Rule[] = [];
+  // Maybe iterate over all projects, fetch all of them and execute the actions
+  // per project
   projectRules.push(deleteProjectFiles());
   // maybe push other actions in sequence?

   return projectRules;
 }
 ```

+> The `project-actions/index.ts` file is the place where you can iterate over all the project actions and execute them _per project_.

 Let us do the same with the `root-actions` and the `update-angularjson.ts`.
 This time we are gonna receive the workspace which we modify to have an example of custom parameters and those which are getting passed fro the schematics.